jim-easterbrook/python-exiv2/README.rst

                 data is not valid (does not look like data of the specific image type).

+This is then converted to web pages by Sphinx_ and hosted on ReadTheDocs_.

 Unfortunately some documentation gets lost in the manipulations needed to make a useful interface.
 The C++ documentation is still needed in these cases.